Appealing a Social Security Disability Decision

 Most people are denied disability benefits on their initial application.
 However, the denial letter is only the beginning of an extensive process that protects individuals with disabilities.

-At the Law Office of Judith Leland, our founding attorney has helped individuals weave through the Social Security appeals process for more than 30 years.
-Our California Social Security Disability attorneys are dedicated to helping individuals with disabilities receive Social Security benefits.
+At Leland Law in Whittier, our founding attorney helped individuals weave through the Social Security appeals process for more than 40 years.
+Our family-run California Social Security Disability attorneys are dedicated to helping individuals with disabilities receive Social Security benefits.

 Stages of Social Security Disability Appeals